SAI Adolescents & Adults

 On completion of each module Therapists will receive a Certificate of Attendance.

 To obtain a Certificate of Competence for the Postural Control and Praxis Module and for the Tactile Module they will be required to submit a Case Study with video to illustrate clinical competence.
+To meet fidelity measures a post course submission will be required.
 Their case study will be reviewed in an individual two-hour zoom session.
 They will be deemed certified in the clinical area of practice if they successfully meet the case study requirements.
 This element incurs an additional fee of £180.

 Certification in both modules is required prior to submission of the case study for SAI Level One Certification for Therapists.